marwanazd/marwanazd/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=marwanazd&color=blue)

-**Passionate about Embedded Systems, Electronics, Control, and Artificial Intelligence!**
+**Passionate about Embedded Systems, Electronics, Control Systems, and Artificial Intelligence!**

 Welcome to my GitHub!
 I'm a tech enthusiast specializing in developing intelligent solutions by combining software and hardware.
 My mission is to use cutting-edge technologies to tackle real-world challenges and make a positive impact.